xrucka/kodi-gpio-pseudodpms/README.md

 * Toggle operation - Hold (switch) ; which will keep logical 1 on the control signal as long as the display should be kept on and sets the line to 0 for shutdown.
-* You might further want to piggiback the sense signal to the control one.
+* You might further want to piggyback the sense signal to the control one.
 You can achieve that when both pin logical ID's match.